-Post completing preregistration, Potential Applicants will proceed to submit project applications in Round 1 and Round 2 of the BEAD deployment project application will primarily involve applicants submitting their applications through the grant portal, utilizing data from an interactive public mapping tool.
+After completing preregistration, Potential Applicants will proceed to submit project applications under the BEAD deployment project application window which will primarily involve applicants submitting their applications through the grant portal, utilizing data from an interactive public mapping tool.

 The outcome will include preliminary project allocations and start of negotiations.
 In this round, applicants must provide essential details gathered via the online mapping tool, facilitated by the Arizona Commerce Authority for all Potential Applicants.
 These applications will be scored to determine the BEAD subgrant awards.
 The information provided during the preregistration phase will apply to all project applications submitted by the applicant.
 Applicants who have not completed preregistration will not be able to submit a project application.